 The Pulmonary Hypertension Fellowship is an unaccredited program.

-The Pulmonary Hypertension Fellowship at Mayo Clinic will begin in July 2020.
+The Pulmonary Hypertension Fellowship at Mayo Clinic began in July 2020.
 One fellow will complete training in this program annually.

 The goal of our fellowship is to provide education, training, and mentorship so that fellows can acquire knowledge and understanding of the physiology, pathophysiology, diagnosis, and treatment of pulmonary vascular disease.”